TrudAX/denistrunin-blog/src/draft/integration-importpurchpdf/index.md

 ![Connection types](ConnectionType.png)

-Also we need to create a Manual connection for our inbound message.
+Also, we need to create a Manual connection for our inbound message.

 ### AI Prompt Definition

 After setting up the connection, we need to define a prompt.
-"AI Prompt Definition" allows defining and validating the used prompt.
+"AI Prompt Definition" form allows defining and validating the used prompt.

-Initially, let's validate that connection is working by providing a sample "Hi" prompt.
-"Call API" button runs this prompt, display a response and some related statistics.
+Initially, let's validate that the connection is working by providing a sample "Hi" prompt.
+"Call API" button runs this prompt, displays a response and some related statistics.

 ![AI Prompt Definition](AIPromptDefinition.png)